ajitatif/feature-flags-spring/README.md

 ### 2. Add boilerplate code

 Sorry, but this is required for the time being.
 You will need:
-1. Feature interface, defining the feature contract - `extends ExperimentedFeature`
+1. Feature interface, defining the feature contract - `extends Feature`
 2. Feature configuration class, `implements ExperimentedFeatureConfiguration`
 3. Disabled feature implementation, `implements NewFeatureInterface`
 4. Enabled feature implementation, `implements NewFeatureInterface`